UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

 ## Process Overview

-In this guide you will need to create two virtual networks and two virtual machines.
-After, they will be peered together, allowing them to communicate and ping each other.
+In this article, we show you how to:

+- Create two virtual networks

+- Create two virtual machines (VMs)

+- Peer the virtual networks to enable them to communicate with each other (demonstrated by performing a ping in Windows).

 ## Create two virtual networks in Azure Stack Hub

-First, create two virtual networks.
-These virtual networks will be able to communicate with each other at the end of this guide, demonstrated with a ping in windows.
+First, create the two virtual networks that will be communicating with each other.

 1. Log in to the [Azure Stack Hub portal](https://portal.frn00006.azure.ukcloud.com).

+   For more detailed instructions, see the [*Getting Started Guide for UKCloud for Microsoft Azure*](azs-gs.md).

 2. In the favourites panel, select **Create a resource**.